cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop! ☕

-This is a simple React app showcasing our coffee shop's offerings.
+Welcome to the **Local Coffee Shop** website!
+This is a simple React app that showcases our delightful coffee menu and invites everyone to enjoy the cozy atmosphere of our shop.

 ## Features
-- Stylish presentation of our menu.
+- Elegant user interface
-- Responsive layout for a better user experience.
+- Responsive design
+- Listings of popular coffee items and pastries

 ## Menu
 - Espresso